amzy31/CharlexOS/README.md

 # Charlex WebOS

-Charlex WebOS is a small web desktop that runs in your browser.
-You can open windows, run apps, and use a dock.
+Charlex WebOS is a small web desktop.
+It runs in the browser.

-You can host the site on any static host.
-If you want more features, you can run the optional server on Linux.
+It uses only HTML, CSS, and plain JavaScript.
+You can open windows and use a dock.

-## Requirements
+## Simple requirements

-- A modern web browser (Chrome or Firefox).
+- A modern web browser (Chrome or Firefox is good).
-- For real CPU monitoring you need a Linux host and Node.js.
+- For real CPU monitoring you need a Linux host and Node.js to run the server.

-## Quick notes
+## New notes (short)

-- Dock: styled in `css/style.css` with a skeuomorphic look.
+- Dock: the dock now has a skeuomorphic look.
+It is styled in `css/style.css`.
-- Notes app: the dock icon uses an inline glyph.
-No `img/note.png` is needed.
+- Notes app: the dock icon uses an inline glyph (emoji).
+The project no longer needs `img/note.png`.
-- Window manager: code is in `js/chrlex-dom.js` (no separate `window_manager.js`).
+- Window manager: code is merged into `js/chrlex-dom.js` (no separate `window_manager.js`).

-## Optional sysmon server (Linux only)
+## Sysmon server (optional, Linux only)

-The `server/` folder has a small server that returns `top` output.
+There is a small optional server in the `server/` folder.
+It can return the output of `top`.

-To run the server on a Linux host:
+To run the server on Linux:

-1. Open a terminal in the `server/` folder.
+1. Open a terminal in `server/` folder.
 2. Run `npm install`.
 3. Run `npm start` or `node sysmon.js`.

-Endpoints:
+The server provides:

-- GET /sysmon — plain text output of `top -b -n 1`.
+- GET /sysmon -> plain text output of `top -b -n 1`.
-- POST /execute { "command": "top -b -n 1" } — JSON { output: string }.
+- POST /execute { "command": "top -b -n 1" } -> JSON { output: string }.

-The server only runs `top` and is for Linux only.
+The server is safe by default.
+It only runs `top` and it only works on Linux.

-## Run the site locally
+## How to open the site

-Start a simple static server and open the site in your browser:
+Use a static file server or open `index.html` in a browser.
+For local testing you can use:

 ```
 python3 -m http.server
 ```

-Open `http://localhost:8000` in your browser.
+Then open `http://localhost:8000` in your browser.

 ## Development notes

-- Code: see the `js/` folder.
+- Code: `js/` folder contains main scripts.
-- Styles: `css/style.css`.
+- Styles: `css/style.css` contains dock and window styles.
-- Optional backend: `server/`.
+- Optional backend: `server/` folder.

 ## License